S-IVB: History

 The S-IVB evolved from the upper stage of the Saturn I rocket (the S-IV) and was the first stage of the Saturn V to be designed.
-The S-IV used a cluster of six RL-10 engines but used the same fuels as the S-IVB – liquid hydrogen and liquid oxygen.
+The S-IV used a cluster of six RL10 engines but used the same fuels as the S-IVB – liquid hydrogen and liquid oxygen.
 It was also originally meant to be the third stage of a planned rocket called the C-4, hence the name S-IV.

 Eleven companies submitted proposals for being the lead contractor on the stage by the deadline of 29 February 1960.
 NASA administrator T. Keith Glennan decided on 19 April that Douglas Aircraft Company would be awarded the contract.
 Convair had come in a close second but Glennan did not want to monopolize the liquid hydrogen-fueled rocket market as Convair was already building the Centaur stage of the Atlas-Centaur rocket.

-In the end, the Marshall Space Flight Center decided to use the C-5 rocket (later called the Saturn V), which had three stages and would be topped with an uprated S-IV called the S-IVB featuring a single J-2 engine, as opposed to the cluster of 6 RL-10 engines on the S-IV.
+In the end, the Marshall Space Flight Center decided to use the C-5 rocket (later called the Saturn V), which had three stages and would be topped with an uprated S-IV called the S-IVB featuring a single J-2 engine, as opposed to the cluster of 6 RL10 engines on the S-IV.
 Douglas was awarded the contract for the S-IVB because of the similarities between it and the S-IV.
 At the same time, it was decided to create the C-IB rocket (Saturn IB) that would also use the S-IVB as its second stage and could be used for testing the Apollo spacecraft in low Earth orbit.

-12 200-series and 16 500-series S-IVB stages were built, alongside 3 test stages.
-NASA was working on acquiring 4 additional 200-series stages (as part of 4 new Saturn IB rockets, SA-213 to 216), but funding never materialized and the order was canceled in August 1968 before S-IVB hardware was assembled.
+Twelve 200-series and sixteen 500-series S-IVB stages were built, alongside three test stages.
+NASA was working on acquiring four additional 200-series stages (as part of four new Saturn IB rockets, SA-213 to 216), but funding never materialized and the order was canceled in August 1968 before S-IVB hardware was assembled.
 Similarly, an order for two additional 500-series stages (for Saturn V rockets 516 and 517) was canceled around the same time.